-1 public health emergency.
-This ordinance is necessary in response to the COVID-19 public health 2 emergency because requiring food delivery network companies and transportation network 3 companies to provide premium pay to gig workers compensates gig workers for the risks of 4 working during a pandemic and the safety measures they are undertaking to protect themselves.
-5 customers, and the public from catching or spreading illness. and The provision of premium pay also better ensures the retention of these essential workers who are on the frontlines of this 6 7 pandemic to provide essential services, who are needed throughout the duration of the COVID-8 19 emergency, and who deserve fair and equitable compensation for their work.
+U. This ordinance is necessary in response to the COVID-19 public health emergency because requiring food delivery network companies to provide premium pay to gig workers compensates gig workers for the risks of working during a pandemic and the safety measures they are undertaking to protect themselves, customers, and the public from catching or spreading illness.
+The provision of premium pay also better ensures the retention of these essential workers who are on the frontlines of this pandemic to provide essential services, who are needed throughout the duration of the COVID-19 emergency, and who deserve fair and equitable compensation for their work.